How To Correctly Clean Bubble Wash Bags

 Cannabis enthusiast and student of the art of solventless extraction

-What if you don't clean bubble bags?
+What if you don't regularly clean bubble wash bags?

 Bubble bags that aren't correctly cleaned will become clogged and nearly unusable over time.
 They become caked with hash and won't filter properly.
 Sometimes these bags can be salvaged with a deep clean.

 The best way to care for bubble wash bags is to give them a good cleaning after every use, using the cold water method described below:

 Keep a small bucket of ice water set aside during extraction.
 Immediately after collecting hash from the screens, dip the bubble bags in this ice water and lightly agitate the filters.
 This ice water should be enough to properly clean the bags, if it’s done immediately after every use.

 It’s important not to use warm or hot water, as this will lead to clogged filters.
 All water used for cleaning should be cold.